September 1, 2021

 Post-operative instructions on caring for your socket

 Sit still.
 Even mild exercise will cause your blood to pump harder and prolong the bleeding.
-Do not keep swapping the gauze cotton over for fresh ones.
-Just use the same piece, for up to an hour if necessary.
 Any concerns, then ring the surgery or after hours on 0473374166.

 When the anaesthetic wears off you might want to take some paracetamol or ibuprofen.
 Do not take aspirin for pain relief as this increases the bleeding time.
 Always read the label, or ask you pharmacist if you are taking other medications.